%

 Housing Affordability

 Decatur's price-to-income ratio is 4.5x — homes cost 4.5 times the local median household income of $49,614.
 This is moderately affordable.
-A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals.
+A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals and young families who are saving for down payments.
+The national average price-to-income ratio is approximately 4.5x, putting Decatur near the national norm.

 Rent vs Buy Analysis

-A typical mortgage payment on a median-priced home in Decatur (20% down at 7%) is approximately $1,496/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,650.
-The median rent of $1,110/mo is significantly less than buying — this rent-vs-buy gap is one of the strongest indicators of sustainable rental demand.
-When renting is cheaper than buying, the renter pool stays deep and vacancy stays low.
+A typical mortgage payment on a median-priced home in Decatur (20% down at 7%) is approximately $1,197/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,351/mo.
+The median rent of $1,110/mo is less than the cost of buying, supporting healthy rental demand from cost-conscious households who recognize that renting is the more affordable option in the near term.
+When renting is this much cheaper than buying, landlords benefit from a deep and sticky tenant pool that has strong economic reasons to keep renting.
+The gap between $1,110 in rent and $1,351 in ownership costs is a structural driver of your occupancy rates.

 Income & Employment

 The median household income in Decatur is $49,614, with a population of 50,000 growing at 0.8% per year.
 Decatur is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
-Moderate population growth indicates a stable economic foundation.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Moderate incomes support a working-class to middle-class tenant base.

 What This Means for Investors